Having regular maintenance performed on your Building Automation System (BAS) equipment is important and necessary.

 Types of Maintenance Plans

-- You can choose a yearly, bi-yearly, quarterly or monthly plan depending upon the size of your BAS and whether it must run at peak capacity and efficiency at all times.
+- You can choose a biannual, quarterly, monthly, or daily plan depending upon the size of your BAS and whether it needs to run at peak capacity and efficiency at all times.

-- You can set up a yearly or multi-year contract.
+- You can choose a yearly or multi-year term contract.

-When you get a plan, keep an eye out for whether your plan provides after-hours and emergency services, many do not.
+When you get a plan, check to see if it provides after-hours and emergency services, as many do not.

 BAS Maintenance is Important

-Building automation is integral to the functioning of your organization and will help ensure equipment stays running in peak condition.
-It’s a wise choice to take advantage of a regular maintenance plan and keep a schedule of frequent check ups.
-Your BAS will thank you for it.
+Building automation is integral to the smooth functioning of your organization and will help ensure equipment stays in peak running condition.
+It’s a wise choice to take advantage of a regular maintenance plan and keep a schedule of frequent checkups.
+Your BAS, occupants, and bank account will thank you for it.

 Contact Mid-Atlantic Controls to learn more about pricing for a BAS maintenance plan for your business.